samarthum/klarna_assignment/README.md

 - For the class imbalance, I ended up going ahead with Random Undersampling, where the majority class was undersampled to be of equal size to the minority class making it a 50-50 split.
 The reason for going ahead with this was that the XGBoost seemed to overfit the data the least here.

+## Possible Improvements

+- More time can definitely spent on understanding why the missing values are present, and how they can be dealt with sensibly.
+There was strong correlation between the missing values as can be seen in the EDA notebook, which means some domain related information about how the features were created could help.
+- With a dataset where the missing values are dealt with sensibly, we could run systematic experiments to compare the effects of the different techniques of dealing with class imbalance.
+- Random search, or grid search, could be performed to optimise model hyperparameters.
+We could also try out more advanced techniques such as Bayesian Optimisation.
+- Different model types, stacking could have also been tried.

 ## Evaluation

 - Since this was a class-imbalanced problem, I decided to do away with a simple accuracy metric to judge the efficacy of the model.